 There is no better bargain than buying a rug you love from an honest dealer.
 There are many phony and dishonest sales (“Going Out of Business Sale” “Seized Customs Auction”, etc.) where the original price of a rug is falsely inflated to give customers the impression that the sales price is a huge discount.
 In reality, these are no bargains.
 And often, the rugs offered in these sales are second-rate goods that a reputable retailer wouldn’t dare sell.
 A good dealer will select only fine pieces for their inventory.

 A good dealer will also always allow you to try a rug out before making your selection.
 Before you buy, try a rug out at home.
 A rug you see in the showroom will always look different when you bring it home.
 Trying a rug out allows you time to inspect the subtleties in design and color that make a great rug.
-As a policy, we encourage customers to take rugs home for five days so they can live with them and see how they work.
+As a policy, we encourage customers to take rugs home for several days so they can live with them and see how they work.
 This is all part of your rug education.

 Often, your first choice will not be the ideal rug for you home.
 Finding the right rug may require you to try a couple of different rugs out.
 Don’t feel rushed to buy a rug.
 And be sure to find a dealer that will allow you to try them out.